ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 | 300 hours                  | (300 hours x $0.399)/month = $119.70         |  1 core, 8 GB memory, 150 GB disk, RHEL  |
 | 430 hours                  | (430 hours x $0.498)/month = $214.14         |  1 core, 16 GB memory, 150 GB disk, RHEL |
 | 730 hours (Monthly Total)  | $119.70 + $214.14 = $333.84 (Monthly Total)  |  1 core, 16 GB memory, 150 GB disk, RHEL |
-{: caption="Table 1.
-An example of monthly charges for a virtual machine" caption-side="bottom"}
+{: caption="An example of monthly charges for a virtual machine" caption-side="bottom"}

 For the example in Table 1, we might see four distinct part numbers for the following resources in the invoice:
 * The virtual cores (one for each core)